Graffersid Blogs

-User Experience and User Interface are the two terms that are often used interchangeably but mean very different things.
+User Experience and User Interface are two terms that are often used interchangeably but mean very different things.
 So, what is exactly the difference between UI and UX?

 Walking down the hip streets of tech capitals, you might have often heard the term excellent “UX” of the product, poor “UI” of a website.
 But, aren’t you keen to know what UX and UI are and how the two differ from each other?
 If you are, then you are in the right place.